Quantum advantage and stability to errors in analogue quantum simulators: Stable quantum simulation tasks

-Finally, we consider the Gibbs state, $\rho_H = e^{-\beta H}/\text{Tr}(e^{-\beta H})$ where the inverse-temperature $\beta$ is a constant independent of $n$, corresponding to the spatially local free-fermion Hamiltonian above, and again study the stability of translationally invariant Gaussian observables that are generated $k-$locally.
-We show in appendix \ref{app:Gibbs_ff} that \begin{proposition} The quantum simulation task of measuring translationally invariant Gaussian observables generated $k-$locally, in the Gibbs state at inverse-temperature $\beta$ of a spatially local free-fermion is stable with $f(\delta) = O(\beta\sqrt{\delta})$. \end{proposition} We point out that, in contrast to the corresponding result for ground state, this stability result corresponding to the Gibbs state does not rely on an assumption on the density of modes of the target Hamiltonian.
+Next, we consider the Gibbs state, $ e^{-\beta H}/\text{Tr}(e^{-\beta H})$ where the inverse-temperature $\beta$ is a constant independent of $n$ and again study the stability of translationally invariant Gaussian observables that are generated $k-$locally.
+We show in appendix \ref{app:Gibbs_ff} that \begin{proposition} The quantum simulation task of measuring translationally invariant Gaussian observables generated $k-$locally, in the Gibbs state at inverse-temperature $\beta$ of a spatially local free-fermion is stable to coherent Hamiltonian errors with $f(\delta) = O(\beta\sqrt{\delta})$. \end{proposition} We point out that, in contrast to the corresponding result for ground states, this stability result corresponding to the Gibbs state does not rely on an assumption on the density of modes of the target Hamiltonian.
 However, $f(\delta)$ grows with $\beta$, so this result does not directly imply the stability of the ground state since $\beta$ would in general have to be increased with $n$ for the Gibbs state to approximate the ground state.

-As an illustrative example to corroborate proposition 2, we numerically study the ground state of the free fermionic Su--Schrieffer--Heeger (SSH) model on $n$ fermiions with periodic boundary condtion:

-where $a_{n + 1} \equiv a_n$.
-This model displays a (topological) phase transition at $J=1$, where the gap closes as $1/n$, and is gapped otherwise.

-We consider measuring the energy density $H_\text{SSH}[J]/n$ of the unperturbed Hamiltonian in the presence and absence of errors.
-Figure \ref{fig:ssh_gs_study}(a) shows impact of changing system size on this energy density --- we see that for both gapped ($J = 0.5, 1.5$) and gapless ($J = 1.0$) cases, the errors in the energy density becomes independent of $n$ as $n\to \infty$, verifying the expectation in proposition 2.
-Furthermore, we show the error in the energy density for large $n$ as a function of $\delta$ in Fig.~\ref{fig:ssh_gs_study}(b) and see that, consistent with proposition 2, this error $\to 0$ as $\delta \to 0$.
-Finally, Fig.~\ref{fig:ssh_gs_study}(c) shows this error as a function of $J$ --- we see the error peak near $J = 1$ (i.e.~the point where the gap in the Hamiltonian closes), and that it is smaller for values of $J$ where the model is gapped.
+In the more general setting of a Markovian open quantum system, the fixed point of the master equation would capture its equilibrium properties.
+Here, the quantum simulator is configured to implement the Hamiltonian and jump operators in Eq.~\ref{eq:quadH_jump} but instead, due to coherent and Markovian incoherent errors, implements the perturbed Hamiltonian and jump operators in Eq.~\ref{eq:quadH_jump_pert}.
+Similar to the case of the Hamiltonian ground state problem, we make an assumption on the spectral properties of the target Lindbladian --- in particular, similar to assumption \ref{assumption:cont_eigenenergies}, we assume (Hölder) continuity of the fraction of modes with decay rates in the interval $[0, \eta]$, \begin{assumption}[Informal] The Gaussian Lindbladian has a unique fixed point and the number of eigenmodes $n_\eta$ with decay rates lying in the interval $(0, \eta]$, for sufficiently small $\eta$, satisfy the upper bound